 How do I find VA home loan lenders?

 The first step toward applying for a VA mortgage is to find a lender that’s approved by the U.S. Department of Veterans Affairs (VA).

-A few ways to start your search:
+A few ways to start your search for a VA lender:

 - Check out the Scotsman Guide’s ranking of top VA lenders